rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/layer0.md

 }
 ```

+Behaviour we wanted:
+- Wait for user login to start layer1
+- If layer1 crashes restart it
+- If switch users need to stop layer1 and restart it as new user
+- During user logout stop layer1

-Here we use [`WaitForSingleObject()`](https://docs.microsoft.com/en-us/windows/desktop/api/synchapi/nf-synchapi-waitforsingleobject) to monitor layer1 process.
-The first argument is the layer1 process handle, the second argument is `0` so the function returns immediately with the current state of the process:
+Here we use [`WaitForSingleObject()`](https://docs.microsoft.com/en-us/windows/desktop/api/synchapi/nf-synchapi-waitforsingleobject) to monitor the layer1 process.
+The first argument is the process handle, the second argument is `0` so the function returns immediately with the current state of the process:
 - `WaitTimeout` means it's running
 - `WaitObject0` means it's not

-`GetExitCodeProcess()` is a fairly recent addition.
-Looking at the log output we noticed that when a user is logging out layer1 process was exiting and the service tries unsuccessfully to restart it; it either fails to start or immediately exits.
-This is similar to shell.
-Details will follow when we talk about layer1.
+[`GetExitCodeProcess()`](https://docs.microsoft.com/en-us/windows/desktop/api/processthreadsapi/nf-processthreadsapi-getexitcodeprocess) is a fairly recent addition.
+Looking at the log output we noticed that when a user is logging out layer1 process exits and then the service tries unsuccessfully to restart it; it either fails to start or immediately exits.
+Layer0 keeps trying to restart layer1 until `OnSessionChange(SessionLogoff)` is called (a few seconds after layer1 first exited).
+Part of this will be covered when I discuss details of layer1.

+## Detours

+[Interactive Services](https://docs.microsoft.com/en-us/windows/desktop/Services/interactive-services) mentions the alternative of passing `SERVICE_INTERACTIVE_PROCESS` to `CreateService()`.
+We didn't pursue this approach for two reasons:
+1. `NoInteractiveServices` registry key is set by default starting with Windows 8; `SERVICE_INTERACTIVE_PROCESS` is on its way to being deprecated.
+1. Our application needs to launch 3rd-party applications, and processes launched from a service have an unusual execution environment.
+Compatibility issues are a concern.

+Owing to [our use of]({% post_url /2018/2018-08-24-aspnetcore-thrift %}) [Apache Thrift](https://thrift.apache.org/) we have a complete messaging solution for IPC between layer1 and layer0 (the service).
+Layer0 begins listening before starting layer1, and layer1 connects as soon as it starts.